hartwigmedical/hmftools/isofox/README.md

-exp_gc_ratios_file | Pre-computed expected GC ratio counts per transcript read_length | Expected RNA read length (eg 76 or 151), will be computed if not provided long_frag_limit | Default 550 bases, fragments longer than this without a splice junction are not considered to support a gene for the purposes of expression apply_map_qual_adjust | Include multi-mapped fragments in transcript counting, weighted by inverse of # multi-mapped locations enriched_gene_ids | By default includes: ENSG00000265150;ENSG00000258486;ENSG00000202198;ENSG00000266037;ENSG00000263740;ENSG00000265735 gc_ratio_bucket | Default 0.01 ie percentiles.
+exp_gc_ratios_file | Pre-computed expected GC ratio counts per transcript read_length | Expected RNA read length (eg 76 or 151), will be computed if not provided long_frag_limit | Default 550 bases, fragments longer than this without a splice junction are not considered to support a gene for the purposes of expression single_map_qual | Default 255, discard reads with map quality below this unless using the config 'apply_map_qual_adjust' apply_map_qual_adjust | Include multi-mapped fragments in transcript counting, weighted by inverse of # multi-mapped locations enriched_gene_ids | By default includes: ENSG00000265150;ENSG00000258486;ENSG00000202198;ENSG00000266037;ENSG00000263740;ENSG00000265735 gc_ratio_bucket | Default 0.01 ie percentiles.
 Ratio unit for GC distribution.